From signing up for classes to getting career advice, your advisors are here to help.

 Once the student has applied to graduate they will then meet with their academic advisor in their primary major.
 If applicable, students may need to see the advisor in their 2nd major or minor, if necessary.
 Students need not meet with their Honors Advisor.
 The W. A. Franke Honors College will submit a list of students approved to graduate with honors directly to Graduation Services at the end of the semester.

-Students expecting to graduate with honors, should expect an email from Karen Weaver confirming their progress toward graduation with honors.
-She will outline the number of Honors units completed thus far and the number still needed to graduate with honors.
-She will also confirm the student’s GPA is 3.4 (or can be reasonably expected to reach 3.4 by graduation).
-Finally, Karen will outline the process for submitting the Honors Thesis to the W.A.
-Franke Honors College by the last day of classes for the semester in which the student is graduating.
+Students expecting to graduate with honors, should expect an email from their Honors Academic Advisor confirming their progress toward graduation with honors.
+The Honors Advisor will outline the number of Honors units completed thus far and the number still needed to graduate with honors.
+They will also confirm the student’s GPA is 3.4 (or can be reasonably expected to reach 3.4 by graduation).
+Finally, the Honors Advisor will outline the process for submitting the Honors Thesis to the W.A.
+Franke Honors College by the assigned deadline

 HONORS FACULTY LIAISONS